Nick Robinson (American actor): Career

 Robinson made his professional acting debut at the age of eleven with a role in a stage adaptation of Charles Dickens' novel A Christmas Carol.
-Talent scout Matt Casella recommended him to a few agencies and Robinson was eventually signed with the Los Angeles-based Savage Agency.
+Talent scout Matt Casella recommended him to a few agencies, and Robinson was eventually signed with the Los Angeles-based Savage Agency.
 Because of the 2007–2008 Writers Guild of America strike, Robinson's family moved back to Washington where he continued to perform on stage in and around Seattle.

 In 2010, Robinson was cast in the role of Ryder Scanlon, the nephew of Melissa Joan Hart's character, on the ABC Family sitcom Melissa & Joey, playing the character until its cancellation in 2015.

 In 2011, while on hiatus from Melissa & Joey, Robinson began filming of the Disney Channel original movie Frenemies; Robinson played the role of Jake Logan.
 Frenemies premiered in January 2012, on the Disney Channel.

 In 2012, Robinson was cast in the lead role of Joe Toy in director Jordan Vogt-Roberts' The Kings of Summer.
 He also guest-starred in the episode "Blue Bell Boy," during the third season of HBO's Boardwalk Empire.
 He also began appearing in a series of television commercials for Cox Communications entitled "Buffer Time is Bonding Time."

 In 2015, Robinson portrayed Zach Mitchell in Jurassic World, in which he was widely seen.
 He played Ben Parish in the film adaptation of the novel The 5th Wave, which was released in January 2016.
 These roles made him unavailable for multiple episodes of the final season of Melissa & Joey, but he returned for the final three episodes.

-He played the titular lead in independent film Being Charlie, a semi-autobiographical feature about director Rob Reiner's relationship with his son, which premiered at the 2015 Toronto International Film Festival; the film was released theatrically in 2016.
+He played the titular lead in the independent film Being Charlie, a semi-autobiographical feature about director Rob Reiner's relationship with his son, which premiered at the 2015 Toronto International Film Festival; the film was released theatrically in 2016.

 In 2017, he starred in William H. Macy's comedy-drama film Krystal, and as Olly in Everything, Everything, a film adaptation of the novel of the same name.

 In 2018, Robinson starred as the titular Simon Spier in the gay coming out teen drama film Love, Simon.
 The film was considered ground-breaking because it was the first major studio film to focus on a gay, teenage romance.
 Robinson's performance as Simon garnered critical acclaim.
 After reading the script, Robinson revealed that he broke his own rule to no longer play high schoolers because he saw the cultural importance of the film.
+That year, Robinson was named in Forbes' "30 Under 30" list in the Hollywood & Entertainment category.
 In 2019, he co-starred in the third film version of Richard Wright's Native Son.

 In 2020, Robinson co-starred in the FX miniseries A Teacher, and he narrated his DM responses to the protagonist of Love, Victor, a Love, Simon spinoff TV series on Hulu, and appeared in two episodes of the show.
 In 2021, he starred in the Netflix miniseries Maid, opposite Margaret Qualley and Andie MacDowell.
-The series was critically acclaimed, with Robinson receiving praise for his performance.